nohwnd/vstest-perf/README.md

 Then remove the UnitTests1.cs, and copy paste from other csproj, into the new csproj.
 Change just the Test.SDK package version to align with the name of the folder.

+## History
+Runs and logs are stored in history directory, with the data in JSON format for later analysis.
+Change the ObjectVersion on the json object if you change the data in it so it can be distinguished later.